prateeks97/Linear_and_Nonlinear_Regression/Non-Linear Regression/ReadMe.md

 2. The C++ implementation for the model fitting can be found [here](https://github.com/prateeks97/linear_and_nonlinear_modelFitting/blob/master/Non-Linear%20Regression/model_fitting_cpp/model_fitting.cpp).
 For theory refer to the above given text.

-3. The results from the model coffting code can be found [here](https://github.com/prateeks97/linear_and_nonlinear_modelFitting/tree/master/Non-Linear%20Regression/result_files).
+3. The results from the model fitting code can be found [here](https://github.com/prateeks97/linear_and_nonlinear_modelFitting/tree/master/Non-Linear%20Regression/result_files).
 These results are used by a [MATLAB script](https://github.com/prateeks97/linear_and_nonlinear_modelFitting/blob/master/Non-Linear%20Regression/MATLAB_plotting_script/nonLinearModelFitting.m) to plot the results.
 4. Log model is used to fit all the given data set.